Discover the beating heart of Papua New Guinea in a one-of-a-kind multicultural spectacle

 Trip search is unavailable.

-There are currently no scheduled departures on our Papua New Guinea Adventure trip.
+There are currently no scheduled departures on our Papua New Guinea National Mask Festival trip.
 If you are interested in other trips in the region visit one of the links below.

 1. An arrival & departure transfer is included on this trip.
 Please provide us with your flight arrival & departure time no later than 7 days before your trip commences.
 If we do not receive this information we will not be able to meet you at the airport.
 Late night arrivals in particular will be difficult and daunting to make your way to our starting point on your own.